pantacuzino/goofer/apps.md

 #### Record your workflow

 Let's say someone asks you a question similar to "What is our churn rate for December?".
 Instead of asking you the second time you could record your workflow via a screencast and this way the user would know next time how to do it.

+#### Recognize whether the bug is a duplicate by looking at images

+#### You are a busy executive, don't repeat yourself for every on-bording process

+#### You are a caring developer, don't frustrate yourself over every already answered question